Best Antenna For Baofeng – Ham, GMRS/FRS, MURS, & Business Bands

 (amzn)

-Unlock New UV-5R ?
+How To Unlock The New Baofeng UV-5R

 Update: Apparently new Baofengs are now limited to only transmitting on ham radio frequencies.
 144-148 MHz, 222-225 MHz, 420-450 MHz.
 But can receive on other bands just like they used to.

 That means they cannot be used to transmit on MURS, GMRS, FRS, Marine VHF, or Part 90 business frequencies.
-This apparantly puts their radio into FCC compliance.
+This puts their radio into FCC compliance.

 Update: Apparently there is a way to unlock/unblock/jailbreak the transmit frequencies on the newer Baofeng UV-5R radios so they function just like they used to.
 You might simply search online for the “how-to unlock Baofeng UV-5R”.